MixoMax/Wrieder/README.md

 **TODO**

-- [ ] save the writing progress in the localstorage
+- [x] save the writing progress in the localstorage
+- [ ] show upcoming line with a fade effect